denisemartini/ModPop/log_ModPop_analysis.md

 sbatch GBS_mapping.sh
 Submitted batch job 911985
 ```
 There was error thrown up at the first sample: gatk needs a fasta.fai index for the reference file, so fixing that in the script, adding a separate progress log, and moving it to NeSI again.
+Also, fixed the sequence dictionary output, it had the wrong name (which GATK would not recognise), and other bits for the log and cleanup.
 `scp ModPop_analysis/ModPop_repo/GBS_mapping.sh mahuika:/nesi/nobackup/uoo02327/denise/ModPop_analysis/`
 Removing files from the previous run, then restarting it:
 ```
 sbatch GBS_mapping.sh
-Submitted batch job 912673
+Submitted batch job 912999
 ```
 If the indel realignment does not take too long, the run should finish all samples within the time limit (36hrs).